What is Stewardship?

 “To help God’s people grow in their relationship with Jesus through the use of the time, talents, and finances God has entrusted to them.” – Chick Lane, Ask Thank Tell, (Minneapolis: Augsburg Fortress, 2006), 11.

 Compiled by Deacon Timothy Siburg for the congregations of the Nebraska Synod.

 For more information or reproduction rights, please contact Deacon Timothy at: email@example.com or

 (402) 896-5311, or by writing the Nebraska Synod Office at: 6757 Newport Ave., #200; Omaha, NE 68152.

 What is Mission Share?

 Mission Share is how every congregation does ministry that spans the globe.
 Mission Share is a congregation’s undesignated offering that is shared with the Nebraska Synod and the larger ELCA.
-It is through congregational and individual support of mission share that the Synod and larger ELCA can: plant and support new and renewing congregations; develop and share new resources; send missionaries around the whole world; support the work of seminaries in raising up new pastors and leaders; respond to human need through hunger and disaster ministries; and so much more.
+It is through congregational and individual support of mission share that the Synod and larger ELCA can: plant and support new and renewing congregations; develop and share new resources; send missionaries around the whole world; support the work of seminaries in raising up new pastors, deacons, and leaders; respond to human need through hunger and disaster ministries; and so much more.

 Links & Resources

 Together with the Nebraska Synod Stewardship Team, we can help think through any questions you may have, be a resource, and partner in ministry related to year-round and holistic stewardship in the fullest sense of the word.

 For more information, or to schedule a visit, please contact Deacon Timothy or the Stewardship Team.